Category Archives: UK fiction

 My interview with photo-artist Jamie Mcleod for Glass Magazine

 Just a brief post.
 I interviewed the photo-artist Jamie Mcleod this month for the online edition of Glass Magazine.
 Here it is.
 I’d be delighted to read any comments you have.
-As mentioned in an earlier post, the very talented … Continue reading

-Leave a Comment
+Leave a comment

 A black falling empty unfamous star: Jonesying – The End by Elizabeth Young

 The late Elizabeth Young is one of my favourite writers and critics.
 Her journalism was published widely and her short stories have featured in various collections.
-This Christmas I thought I’d post a seasonal short story, an anti-Christmas story if … Continue reading
+This Christmas I thought I’d post a seasonal short story, an anti-Christmas story if you like, by her – Jonesying – The End, which includes, some of my favourite lines ever:

 2 Comments

-Filed under 20th century writers, Art, book, Elizabeth Young, Literature, Poetry, Short stories, Short Story, UK fiction, UK short stories, Winter
+Filed under 20th century writers, Art, Elizabeth Young, Literature, Poetry, Short stories, Short Story, UK fiction, UK short stories, Winter

 Robert – a short story

 So, an experiment.
 Here is a (very) short story which I wrote, perhaps, over 20 years ago, it being one of my first attempts at fiction.
-I found the original typed pages this year and thought that perhaps I would … Continue reading
+I found the original typed pages this year and thought that perhaps I would post them here.
+I’m not sure how legible they will be on this platform.
+But here goes.

-Leave a Comment
+Leave a comment

 Filed under Literature, Short Story, UK fiction